NHLStenden-MITS/limbosh/README.md

 ```

 ### Configuring OpenAI Connectivity
-This first version of limbosh uses the API provided by OpenAPI to access and query their LLMs.
-Connectivity to other LLMs is not currently supported.
+The most performant way to run Limbosh is by outsourcing running the LLM to the OpenAI API.

-For this reason, you'll to start by signing in to your [OpenAI platform account](https://platform.openai.com`), charging your account with credits, and creating an API key.
+If you want to do this, you'll need to start by signing in to your [OpenAI platform account](https://platform.openai.com`), charging your account with credits, and creating an API key.

 First, copy the `config.json.example` file to `config.json`.
 Do not commit thie new file to source control (it's in `.gitignore` because it will contain your secret API key).